phosseini/phosseini.github.io/_posts/2025-02-13-openai-model-spec-medical.markdown

 handling of sensitive topics are essential.
 Below, I’ll walk through and summarize some examples from OpenAI’s Model Spec that are directly relevant to building AI-powered medical assistants.

-## Providing Information Without Giving Regulated Advice
+## Providing Information Without Giving Advice

 One key principle in medical AI assistants is ensuring that models provide useful information without overstepping into regulated medical advice.
 For instance, if a user describes feeling dizzy, the assistant should not attempt to diagnose